 Huntington Hospital has earned the following specialty center designations (all of which are available 24-hours a day and 365 days of the year):

-- Trauma Center (TC): Huntington Hospital is the only TC in the San Gabriel Valley.
+- Trauma Center: Huntington Hospital is the only TC in the San Gabriel Valley.
 There are specific criteria/guidelines outlined by the LACO EMS Agency for patients to be transported to a TC.
 Huntington Hospital has a catchment area which extends (approximately) to the 2 and 10 freeways to the edge of Monrovia and the local mountains.
-As a TC we must have critical surgical intervention available immediately at any hour of the day as well as specialized equipment and specially trained Emergency Department (ED), Surgical and Intensive Care (ICU) Registered Nurses (RN).
+As a TC we must have critical surgical intervention available immediately at any hour of the day as well as specialized equipment and specially trained Emergency Department, Surgical and Intensive Care (ICU) Registered Nurses (RN).

 See the video below for a more detailed explanation:

-- Approved Stroke Center (ASC): Paramedics perform a neurological assessment on patients appearing to have signs and symptoms of a stroke.
-Taking into account the paramedic assessment and the onset of symptoms, the determination can be made to send a patient to an ASC.
-As an ASC, Huntington Hospital’s physicians can perform neurological interventions by removing the clot in the brain and providing medications to prevent further brain damage and promote recovery for the stroke patients.
+- Comprehensive Stroke Center: Paramedics perform a neurological assessment on patients appearing to have signs and symptoms of a stroke.
+Taking into account the paramedic assessment and the onset of symptoms, the determination can be made to send a patient to an approved Stroke Center.
+In our Stroke Center, Huntington Hospital physicians can perform neurological interventions by removing the clot in the brain and providing medications to prevent further brain damage and promote recovery for the stroke patients.